-- Cupra – Cupra is a brand owned by Spanish car company Seat, specialising in high-performance vehicles.
+- Cupra – Cupra is a brand owned by Spanish car company Seat, which is owned by Volkswagen.
 The company will be launching an electric car in Australia sometime soon.

 - Genesis – Genesis is the luxury division of Hyundai, based in South Korea.
 With a focus on luxury cars, Genesis produces some higher-end electric cars.

 - Rivian – Rivian is an electric vehicle company from the United States and has been in operation since 2009.
-Despite that, the company only has one road-worthy card available, the R1T SUV, which is coming to Australia in 2022.
+Despite that, the company only has one road-worthy card available, the R1T SUV.

 Will electric cars be more affordable in Australia in the future?